-RESPONSE: There are no heritage or otherwise significant trees existing on the site.
+RESPONSE: All roads adjacent to the property are existing, and the significant trees are not impacted.
+There are no heritage trees on the site.
 The standards of this section do not apply.

 f.
 If the protection of significant tree(s) or tree clusters is to occur in an area of grading that is necessary for the development of street grades, per City construction codes, which will result in an adjustment in the grade of over or under two feet, which will then threaten the health of the tree(s), the applicant will submit evidence to the Planning Director that all reasonable alternative grading plans have been considered and cannot work.
 The applicant will then submit a mitigation plan to the City Arborist to compensate for the removal of the tree(s) on an "inch by inch" basis (e.g., a 48-inch Douglas fir could be replaced by 12 trees, each four-inch).
 The mix of tree sizes and types shall be approved by the City Arborist.